 In short, you need each other- businesses and employees- and in many cases the relationship is positive and beneficial to both parties.
 But things sometimes do go wrong, and it is so important to understand Massachusetts employment law when they do.
 We know what that looks like from both perspectives: our employment lawyers have helped both businesses and employees navigate issues under the Massachusetts Wage Act, the state and federal anti-discrimination laws, non-compete agreements, and the Massachusetts Independent Contractor law.

-We hope that the links below are helpful- if you need more information, or if you are looking for a lawyer to represent you in an employment dispute, you can call us at 781-784-2322, fill out our web form here, or use the "live chat" button on the left of your screen to let us know what you need help with.
-Our staff would be happy to set up a consultation with an employment lawyer whose expertise meets your needs.
+We hope that the links below are helpful- if you need more information, or if you are looking for a lawyer to represent you in an employment dispute, you can call us at 781-784-2322, visit our contact us page, or use our chat button on the bottom right hand corner of your screen to let us know what you need help with.
+Our staff would be happy to set up a free initial consultation.